akshaycj47/Asuka/README.md

 ```bash
 $ ./asuka.py
 ```
-After entering this, you get the Asuka console
+After entering this, you get the Asuka console.
 Some of the commands are given below

 ## Quit